Lockheed L-1011 TriStar: Origins

 Although the TriStar's design schedule closely followed that of its competitor, McDonnell Douglas beat Lockheed to market by a year due to delays in powerplant development.
-In February 1971, after massive development costs associated with the RB211, Rolls-Royce went into receivership.
+In February 1971, after massive development costs associated with the RB.211, Rolls-Royce went into receivership.
 This halted L-1011 final assembly and Lockheed investigated the possibility of a US engine supplier.
 However the engineering was finalized at that stage in the TriStar's development and its S-duct, which was designed to fit the smaller cross-section of the triple spool RB-211 engine that would have reduced drag, was too small in diameter to accommodate an existing double spool engine.
 One option presented was potential outsource of RB-211 production to Canadian manufacturer Orenda Engines.

 The British government agreed to approve a large state subsidy to restart Rolls-Royce operations on condition that the U.S. government guarantee the bank loans Lockheed needed to complete the L-1011 project.
-(Note: The British government did approve a large state subsidy because if Lockheed (which was weakened by the difficulties) had failed, the market for the RB211 would have evaporated.)
-Despite some opposition, not least from the then Governor of California, Ronald Reagan, the U.S. government provided these guarantees.
-For the rest of the RB211 project, Rolls-Royce remained a government-owned company.
+(Note: The British government did approve a large state subsidy because if Lockheed (which was weakened by the difficulties) had failed, the market for the RB.211 would have evaporated.)
+Despite some opposition, not least from the then governor of California, Ronald Reagan, the U.S. government provided these guarantees.
+For the rest of the RB.211 project, Rolls-Royce remained a government-owned company.